Design ToolsCase StudyClient Resources

 SSDs are much more power efficient than HDDs, meaning your laptop will last longer on a single charge when you use an SSD over an HDD.

-Plus, with newer iterations like PCIe 4.0 SSDs that boast mind-blowing read/write speeds, you're getting all the benefits of an ultrafast boot time without compromising battery performance or adding weight to your laptop.
+Plus, with newer iterations like PCIe 4.0 SSDs that boast mind-blowing read/write speeds, you get all the benefits of an ultrafast boot time without compromising battery performance or adding weight to your laptop.

-Operating systems start up, and programmes load substantially faster.
+Operating systems start up, and programs load substantially faster.

 This can be a huge time-saver, especially if you're always on the go.
 SSDs are more durable than hard drives, so you don't have to worry about them being damaged if you drop your laptop.

 On top of that, there's no need for a cooling fan or ventilation slots as there are no moving parts.
-So when it comes to selecting an internal storage device for your laptop, it's tough to beat the benefits of using an SSD.
+So, when selecting an internal storage device for your laptop, it's tough to beat the benefits of using an SSD.

 These are all essential advantages for everyone utilising a laptop.